lemlac/mulem/docs/reference.md

 Variables are immutable, but declaring it again shadows it.
 Any subsequent `=` of an immutable variable is an implicit declaration.
 Redeclaring a variable with the same name is called **shadowing.** This makes Mulang flexible while still having the advantages of being statically typed.

 ```
-a = 1         --\
+a = 1
-a = 2         --- Each `a` is a new variable on the stack.
-a = 3         --/
+a = 2           -- New variable, shadows previous `a`.
-a = "hello"   -- The type of a shadowed variable doesn't have to match.
+a = "hello"     -- Type can change when shadowing.
 ```

 You can also shadow a variable using its previous value.
 This works for both regular assignment `=` and pipeline assignment `=>`.